 For Storm Care products, use 75 ml of Down Wash and 75 ml of Proofer per garment, adding them to the appropriate trays in your washing machine.
 For other products, check the label for the correct amount.
 If you have hard water, you might need to use more, as directed by the product label (this is not necessary with Storm Care).

 Set your washing machine to the correct temperature for your garment.
-I recommend reducing the spin speed to 1000 rpm to minimize excessive creasing, but check the manufacturer's recommendations for your specific garment.
+I recommend reducing the spin speed to 1000 rpm to minimise excessive creasing, but check the manufacturer's recommendations for your specific garment.

 After the wash cycle (and Proofer cycle, if needed), run an extra spin cycle to remove as much excess water as possible before transferring the garment to the tumble dryer.